ImplFerris/pico-pico/src/thermistor/steinhart.md

 ### Calibration
 To determine the accurate values for A, B, and C, place the thermistor in three temperature conditions: room temperature, ice water, and boiling water.
-For each condition, measure the thermistor's resistance using the ADC count and use a reliable thermometer to record the actual temperature.
+For each condition, measure the thermistor's resistance using the ADC value and use a reliable thermometer to record the actual temperature.
 Using the resistance values and corresponding temperatures, calculate the coefficients:
 - Assign A to the ice water temperature,
 - B to the room temperature, and
 - C to the boiling water temperature.